bigbluebutton/bigbluebutton/bbb-recording-imex/README.md

    - Edit the "metadataDirectory" variables in the test files to point to where the recording metadata can be found
    - Run the unit tests using the command "mvn test"
    - To use the main program compile it with "mvn package" which will generate two jars in the target directory
-   - The program accepts two arguments: the path to the directory containing metadata files and boolean value to determine if the parsed recordings should be persisted or not
    - Run the program with the run.sh script